cherrim98/cherrim98.github.io/README.md

 # ![](images/icons/windows-update-32x32.png) [98plus.js](https://98plus.js.org)

-This is an unofficial "upgrade" of 98.js, created by Isaiah Odner.
+This is an unofficial "upgrade" of 98.js, which was originally created by Isaiah Odner.
 It adds several new features:
 - 3D Maze Screensaver
 - Win95 Media Player (slightly unfinished)
 - Spider Solitaire